MarlinFirmware/Marlin/README.md

 ## Usage of the UBL System

+Currently, the Unified Bed Leveling System requires the user to have an LCD Panel and a Z-Probe.
+Later, when things stabilize, these constraints can be relaxed.
+But a small amount of code clean up is necessary before this can happen.

 In order to realize the full benefits of the system, the user will need to choose a Mesh size and then populate it with accurate values.
 The bulk of the values can be obtained automatically with a G29 P1 M command.
 The unreachable (by the probe) areas can be populated by either performing Manual Probing with G29 P2 command or a G29 P3 command which fills an area of the Mesh with a specified value.
 It is then anticipated that the user should utilize the new G26 Mesh Validation Command to see how well they have the Mesh defined for thier print bed.
 With this information the user would likely move on to the Fine Tuning the Mesh with a set of G29 P4 commands.
 The bulk of the UBL System was developed using a 10 x 10 Mesh.
 The system can go up to 15 x 15 if needed.

 When bringing up the system, it is advisable to start with the Configuration.h file associated with the release and make as few  changes as possible.
 The System was developed on a Prusa i3 machine with a 20x4 LCD display.
 The closer you are to the development system, the less likely you are to have issues.
 Once you have the System up and running correctly it should be OK to start making a few changes at a time to get the Configuration.h file more closely aligned with your preferred configuration.
 There is a lot of new code in this package and by moving to your preferred configuration in steps it will help us give you good support.